adamp-github/adamp-github.github.io/index.md

 ### Work
 Discussed out best practices for VPC networking and IPv4 address allocation
 ### Udemy
+Completed 2 hours of the Stephane Maarek SA Pro course on Udemy
+### Reading
+Read the first chapter of 'AWS for Solutions Architects' by Alberto Artosanchez
 ### Community
 GitHub Blog Phase One-point-Two:
 - Update Blog: GitHub